BitFlippedCelt/le-resume/resume.md

 **Technologies used:** AWS, Kubernetes, KOPS, OpenStack, OpenVZ, CloudFlare, DataDog

-### Golden Frog, Austin TX - Lead DevOps Engineer
+### Software Engineer -> DevOps Practice Architect

-Oct 2012 - Feb 2016
+Golden Frog | Austin, TX | Oct 2012 - Feb 2016

-Originally joined as a Python engineer to support the VyprVPN product.
-Transitioned into operations and developer support, contributing to early DevOps methodologies.
+Originally joined as a software engineer to support the VyprVPN product.
+Transitioned into operations and developer support, contributing to early DevOps methodologies and inception of the DevOps practice.

 - Took over Windows Desktop development of the VyprVPN product, developing a WPF-based renewal of the original WinForms application.
 - Supported backend billing systems development using Scala and Java.